 Walnuts - you can use pecans if you prefer a different type of nut.

 Tangy - if you want a little more tang, you can replace the balsamic vinegar with an equal amount of lemon juice.
 Just typing that sentence sent my taste buds into mouth-watering status, did yours?

 I realize every family has different tastes, picky eaters and the dreaded (but all too familiar) food allergies.

 You can leave any ingredient out of the core salad, except the asparagus, that is!

-Dressing – if you’re in a rush or just not feeling the adulting vibes, you can use a bottled salad dressing.
-This on from Brianna’s is one of our favorites and we use it a lot!
+Dressing - if you’re in a rush or just not feeling the adulting vibes, you can use a bottled salad dressing.
+This one from Brianna's is one of our favorites and we use it a lot!
 A lemon vinaigrette would be tasty as well.